 Empress Wang was from Nanjing, Jiangsu Province.
 She was promoted to empress in 1464.
 She died in 1518.

-Empress Dowager Ji was from Hexian County, Guangxi Province and a daughter of a local official from a national minority.
-When pregnant with the later Hongzhi emperor she was maltreated by the evil concubine Wan.
+Empress Dowager Ji was from Hexian County, Guangxi Province and a daughter of a local official from the Yao minority.
+When pregnant with the later Hongzhi Emperor she was maltreated by the evil concubine Wan.
 But Lady Ji managed to go through the pregnancy and immediately after giving birth hid the newborn for almost five years.

 Zhu Jianshen actually had four empresses and not just three.
 The first, empress Wu, was however dethroned by him after just one month for having the evil concubine Wan Guifei flogged.
 The emperor had empress Wu disgraced and moved to a far back corner of the Imperial City where she lived out her life for the next 45 years.
 In a strange twist of fate, she got her revenge against Wan Guifei, since it was Lady Wu who concealed the emperor's son, born by Lady Ji, from the evil Wan for five years.